The Shower Belt Shoulder Strap is used with the Shower Belt (sold separately).

 When adjusting the straps to take up any excess material, try not to make the straps too tight.
-The patient should have enough space to lean forward to just before the vertical position so when they relax they will recline back into the chair and not forward, suspended from the straps.
+The patient should have enough space to lean forward to just before the vertical position so when they relax they will recline back into the chair and not lean forward, suspended from the straps.
 As patients vary so much in their behaviour, this method may be altered for individual patients.

 Item # 435 – Standard Beige Vinyl

 Item # 436 – White Nylon – for humid conditions

 Wipe clean with a hospital grade disinfectant or wash up to 80°C (176°F).
 Air dry in the shade, or tumble dry on a cool setting, ensuring the drum is cool.
 Ensure the product is dry before using or storing.